-- Launch revenues were 6% below prior year for the first three months of fiscal 2022 because of the drop in traffic volumes.
-However, launch expenses, many of which are fixed in nature, were up over the prior year by 11%, reflecting higher wages from staff shortages and increased fuel costs.
-Margins in this sector were (1)% for the period, below the prior year margin of 14%. - Travel revenues were 10% below prior year for the first three months of fiscal 2022. because of the drop in traffic volumes.
-Transportation expenses were 16% below prior year as we switched back to using scheduled flights for many pilot flights, with the exception of longer haul flights north where we continued to use charter flights.
+- Launch revenues were 32% above prior year for the first nine months of fiscal 2022 because of cruise ship activity.
+Similarly launch expenses were up over the prior year by 31%.
+Margins in this sector were 4% for the period, above the prior year margin of 2%. - Travel revenues were 39% above prior year for the first nine months of fiscal 2022. because of cruise ship activity.
+In spite of the increased activity from cruises, transportation expenses were 6% below prior year as we switched back to using scheduled flights for many pilot flights, with the exception of longer haul flights north where we continued to use charter flights for the first three months of 2022.
 We had planned that we would have returned to using only scheduled flights by the end of 2021, but with the increase in COVID infections we retained some of the charter flights for pilot safety.
 Hence actual expenses in 2022 exceeded our plan.
-Our current service charge rates for travel do not generally cover the higher costs of charter flights and, although used less frequently in 2022, still resulted in negative margins of (39)% for the current period.
-We cancelled our contract for charter flights at the end of March 2022 and going forward will fully resume using scheduled flights, subject to prevailing infection rates from COVID which may warrant a return to charter flights. - Fraser River revenues were 6% below prior year for the first three months of fiscal 2022, despite virtually the same number of assignments.
-This was due to a change in the mix of vessels with the average size being smaller and therefore revenue from unit fees being lower.
-Margins in this sector were (4)% for the period, well below the 21% earned in the prior year, which was the result of an increase in overtime from covering for pilots on sick leave. - Revenue from surcharges increased over the prior year with the introduction of the temporary surcharge in March 2021 to mitigate the financial impacts of the COVID-19 pandemic.
-Hence the surcharge was in effect for all three months of the reporting period in 2022, compared to only one month in 2021. - In our planned results, we had assumed for 2022 that we would have a contract in place for helicopter services for pilot transportation for tankers bound to/from the terminal related to the Trans Mountain pipeline.
+With the increase in revenue and decrease in costs, the margins for travel improved to 11% for the first nine months of 2022. - Fraser River revenues were 12% below prior year for the first nine months of fiscal 2022, reflecting a 2% drop in assignments and a change in the mix of vessels with the average size being smaller and therefore revenue from unit fees being lower.
+Margins in this sector were (4)% for the period, well below the 13% earned in the prior year, which was the result of an increase in overtime from covering for pilots on sick leave. - Revenue from surcharges increased over the prior year with the introduction of the temporary surcharge in March 2021 to mitigate the financial impacts of the COVID-19 pandemic.
+Hence the surcharge was in effect for all nine months of the reporting period in 2022, compared to only seven months in 2021.
+In addition, the temporary surcharge was increased from \$175 to \$400 per assignment in June 2022. - Pilot training was deferred during the pandemic as access to training schools was limited.
+Now that the schools are fully open training has resumed and catching up with the backlog in required training is well underway. - In our planned results, we had assumed for 2022 that we would have a contract in place for helicopter services for pilot transportation for tankers outbound from the terminal related to the Trans Mountain pipeline.
 The contract would have been recorded as a right-of-use asset, with corresponding depreciation expense, offset by a reimbursement of expenses which would have been included in other income.
-As the project has been delayed until 2023, both other income and depreciation expense will be lower than plan throughout 2022.
+As the project has been delayed until 2024, both other income and depreciation expense will be lower than plan throughout 2022.